 Obtain a Hard Copy

-The Law Commission has released an Issues Paper on Joint and Several Liability.
+The Law Commission released an Issues Paper on Joint and Several Liability on 21 November 2012.
 The paper is available below in PDF and eBook form, or you can view the online version.
-The Commission is seeking submissions and comments on the Paper.
-These can be made via email to email@example.com or posted to Peter McRae, Senior Legal and Policy Adviser, Law Commission, PO Box 2590, Wellington 6011, DX SP 23534.
-The deadline for submissions is Thursday 31 January 2013.
+The submissions deadline closed on Thursday 31 January 2013.

 The Issues Paper describes how the rule of joint and several liability works, and identifies its key strengths and weaknesses.
 Its purpose is to raise issues and encourage submissions based on an informed view of the current law and the alternatives.